 "Met By Freya"

 The Prose Edda states that the goddess Freya loved poetry, and many have written poems in her honor.
-To my knowledge, this is the only one written in homophone chain verse, in which the first word of each line serves as a homophone for the last word of the preceding line.
-(A few stanzas of this appear in From Her Eyes a Doctrine, as something Aethelstan has written inside his copy of Homer's Odyssey.)
+To my knowledge, this is the only one written in homophone chain verse, in which the first word of each line serves as a homophone (same sound) for the last word of the preceding line.
+(Readers of From Her Eyes a Doctrine will recognize a few stanzas, as something Aethelstan has written inside his copy of Homer's Odyssey.